greggman/HappyFunTimes/docs/unity/2d-platformer.md

 You can [download this sample here](http://docs.happyfuntimes.net/docs/unity/samples.html?owner=greggman&repo=hft-unity2dplatformer).

 Note: You should consider checking out the [HappyFunTimes Unity GamePad example](gamepad.md) which is easier than this sample.
-This sample is still 100% valid and server as a good example of doing everything with custom code.
+This sample is still 100% valid and serves as a good example of doing everything with custom code.

 ## A short explaination: